jyz-1201/JIT-BiCC/README.md

 ## Environment Setup

+### Environment Requirement

+[Python](https://www.python.org/downloads/) and [Anaconda](https://docs.anaconda.com/anaconda/install/) are required to setup the environment.
+The required python packages are stored in ```./requirements.yml```, which can be aotumatcically installed by anaconda.
+We recommand to setup the environment on a Linux machine.

 ### Python Environment Setup

-Run the following command in terminal (or command line) to prepare virtual environment:
+Run the following command in terminal (or command line) to prepare virtual environment.
+The required version of python and packages will be installed and activated.

 ```shell
 conda env create --file requirements.yml